dineshannayya/riscduino_firmware/README.md

 ### Installing Through the Arduino IDE ###

-This is supported for macOS and Linux.
+This is supported for Windows and Linux.

 1. Open the arduino-ide

-2. Go to <File> <Preference>
+2. Go to [File] [Preference]
 <table>
   <tr>
     <td  align="center"><img src="./docs/source/_static/Riscdunio-board-install-0.png" ></td>